MoAD and the Courtyard Cafe are open. There may be building works during your visit. Learn more

 'The pharmaceutical benefits case, with which the Commonwealth is trying to panic the electors into granting further powers, did not decide that benevolent social services were beyond the present Commonwealth powers, but decided that the Commonwealth cannot use its present powers over social services for exercising bureaucratic controls over the people.
 The High Court declared the act invalid because it sought not just to distribute moneys for the people's benefit but to exercise unwarranted control over them.

-And remember...if these enormous powers are granted, they are granted forever to every Commonwealth Parliament which may henceforth wish to use them for any conceivable purpose, ulterior or otherwise, whether that Parliament be Labour, Liberal, Socialist, Conservative, Communist or Fascist.'
+And remember...if these enormous powers are granted, they are granted forever to every Commonwealth Parliament which may henceforth wish to use them for any conceivable purpose, ulterior or otherwise, whether that Parliament be Labor, Liberal, Socialist, Conservative, Communist or Fascist.'

 Source: Official YES/NO pamphlet, 1946